2ftg/literf/Readme.md

 ##### Other minor motivations and changes:
 PROPER REF DES on PCB.

+One of these days I'll clean this up and use the wiki for all the component talk.

 #### Contact
 [@2ftg1](https://twitter.com/2ftg1/) on Twitter
-ftg on Ircnet with shell, as ftg on Libera.Chat from time to time.
+As ftg on Ircnet with shell, as ftg on Libera.Chat from time to time.